Table of Contents

 I swear every time we bounced over a pothole, a puff of dust would rise from all of us just like Pigpen from Charlie Brown.

 2- My visa would expire in 24 hours, and although I was concerned, my situation wasn’t nearly as dire as others.
-Another team, the Great Danes, a team from Denmark, raced ahead of us.
+Another team, the Great Danes, a team from Denmark, raced ahead of us (One of the things Denmark is known for).
 They had less than three hours to get out of the country.
 They also had one of my former teammates Alex with them.

 That morning we packed up our camp, rolled up our lightweight sleeping bags, and start the final leg of the country.
 We were only 100 kilometers from the border when we heard a POP.
 I groaned knowing straight away it was flat.
 Our fourth in just a few days.
 We were out of spare tires, and the Great Danes had already given us theirs a couple of days earlier.